-A big part of living frugally is spending less money on the things that don’t matter as much or bring value to your life so that you can free up the funds to spend on the things that are important to you.
+A big part of living frugally is spending less money on the things that don’t matter as much or bring value to your life to free up the funds to spend on the things that are most important to you.

 Let’s talk about seven habits that will help you stop wasting money so you can use that money for the things that matter most.

-One of the biggest places we waste money is at the grocery store – and if you’re bringing littles along with you…forget it 🤣
+One of the biggest places we waste money is at the grocery store – and if you’re bringing littles with you…forget it.

 It lets you see immediately if you’re going over budget and allows you to quickly and easily remove items to get yourself back on track.

-By using grocery pickup you’ll also avoid all of the spontaneous purchases that happen when you’re cruising the aisles and something catches your eye – these extra finds add up fast!
+By using grocery pickup, you’ll also avoid all of the spontaneous purchases that happen when cruising the aisles and something catches your eye – these extra finds add up fast!

 Online retailers – and Amazon, more specifically – want us to continually place orders for items as often as possible.

-These impulse purchases are definitely causing you (and me) to overspend.
+These impulse purchases can easily cause you to overspend.

 This will impact your overspending in a few different ways:

-- When the time comes to place your order you may decide you no longer need (or even want) some of the items on your list
+- When you place your order you may decide you no longer need (or even want) some items on your list.

-- Grouping multiple items together can often allow you to qualify for free shipping or tiered coupons
+- Grouping multiple items together often qualifies you for free shipping or tiered coupons.

 Another great habit to get into when shopping online is to add the items to your cart that you intend to purchase, then walk away.